(updated 10/1/2024)

 When our Lord Jesus denies the willfully and habitually disobedient Commandment breakers entry into the Kingdom of Heaven, they have not lost their salvation.
 The ‘insurance’ of these lascivious Christians has already paid-off in that they avoid eternal damnation in the Lake of Fire; they were saved!
 Are you surprised?

 My dear gentle reader, one’s entry by the gates into the Kingdom of Heaven won’t come before the White Throne judgment, it is after.
-In that day, after the judgment is complete and New Jerusalem is revealed, only then will every single one of the saved be certain of their eternal destiny.
+In that day, after the judgment is complete and New Jerusalem is revealed, only then can every last one of the saved be certain of their eternal destiny.
 Those who the Lord eternally forbids from accessing the Kingdom of Heaven were on the path to Outer Darkness.
 When the Lord then tells them to depart from him, their eternal destiny is Outer Darkness.
 There shall be weeping and gnashing of teeth.
 What is Outer Darkness?
 That is the next writing.

 The Humbled Teacher